Wynyard, Saskatchewan: Transportation

-Wynyard is located on Saskatchewan Highway 16.
+Wynyard is located on Highway 16.
 Wynyard was made a divisional point on the Canadian Pacific Railway when it came through.
 No longer providing passenger service the Wynyard railway station is a designated historical railway station.

 Wynyard/W. B. Needham Field Aerodrome also facilitate transportation in and out of Wynyard and area.

 Education

 The town is home to the Wynyard Elementary School and Wynyard Composite High School in the Horizon School Division #205.
 The high school team, the Wynyard Golden Bears, play basketball, football, volleyball, and soccer.
 The high school also participates in cross country, track, and badminton.

 The one-room school houses of the early 1900s were called Wynyard School District #2499 and Nordra School #1947.
 The latter offered a course in Icelandic when it was first constructed in 1907 as the early school administration allowed an hour each day from 3 pm to 4 pm for foreign language instruction.
 Currently there are several venues for education in Wynyard.